RainerMtb/JavaTools/README.md

 # Utilities written in Java and JavaFX

 Small projects only using Standard Java and JavaFX.
-All code is contained in one single source file.
+All code is contained in one single source file per project.

 ## RawViewer